The expert, affordable legal advice you need to get a resolution quickly

 How we work to resolve your building disagreement quickly

-It’s the little things behind the scenes that make a world of difference to how your building dispute is resolved.
-MDL’s construction law team have the in-house systems, support and resources needed to get things happening quickly for you.
+It’s the small details behind the scenes that make a world of difference to how your building dispute is resolved.
+MDL’s construction law team has the in-house systems, support and resources needed to get things moving swiftly for you.

 Meet our Building Disputes lawyers here

 We know the steps to take.
 What works.
-And how to get it done.
-We’ll focus on helping you reach the best outcome for your building dispute.
+And how to execute it efficiently.
+We’ll focus on helping you achieve the most favourable outcome for your building dispute.

 Cost-effective legal advice about building disputes

 Hand-in-hand with this ability is our understanding of your need for a cost-effective solution.
-After all, when you set out to build or renovate your home, you probably didn’t factor legal costs into your budget!
+After all, when you set out to build or renovate your home, you probably didn’t account for legal costs in your budget!

-That’s why we work with you to manage your legal costs.
-We’ll provide you with an overall estimate of fees from the start, advise you of our progress, and update you on any impact on fees.
-We’ll help you feel like you’re always in control.
+That’s why we work with you to manage your legal costs effectively.
+We’ll provide you with an overall estimate of fees from the start, advise you of our progress, and update you on any changes that may impact fees.
+We’ll help you feel like you’re always in control of the process.

 Get down-to-earth advice from a specialist construction law team